 Employee benefits complement Total Compensation and are considered FP from a regulatory perspective, as they have no direct link to performance or discretion.
 They are granted in accordance with applicable local market practices and requirements.
 Pension expenses represent the main element of the bank's benefits portfolio, globally.
 In the context of InstVV, severance payments are considered VC.
-The bank has updated its severance framework to ensure full alignment with the respective new InstVV requirements.
+The bank's severance framework ensures full alignment with the respective InstVV requirements.

-Limited to extraordinary circumstances, the bank reserves the right to grant Retention Awards to help induce select employees which are at risk of leaving and that are critical to the bank's future, to remain at the bank.
+Limited to extraordinary circumstances, the bank reserves the right to grant Retention Awards to help incentivize select employees which are at risk of leaving and that are critical to the bank's future, to remain at the bank.
 Retention Awards are generally linked to certain critical events in which the bank has a legitimate interest in retaining the employee for a defined period of time.
 This serves to minimize operational, financial or reputational risk.
-These awards are considered VC in a regulatory sense and are generally subject to the same requirements as other VC elements.
+These awards are considered VC in a regulatory sense and are subject to the same requirements as other VC elements.